How to Choose the Best Language Variant for Your Cultural Institution

 Cities like San Diego, Chicago, and Houston have large Mexican populations, and for a museum located in such an area, it may seem logical to translate into Mexican Spanish.
 However, unless the target audience is exclusively Mexican, this can be exclusionary to other groups.
 Rather, we typically advise using a variant that all groups will understand.
 This is the practice followed by most U.S. museums, who translate into either LATAM or U.S. Spanish.

-the difference between Simplified and Traditional Chinese
+The Difference Between Simplified and Traditional Chinese

 While there are many varieties of spoken Chinese, including Mandarin and Cantonese, the standard written language has two variants: Simplified and Traditional.
 As its name suggests, Simplified Chinese incorporates simplified versions of the original Chinese characters.
 Traditional Chinese, on the other hand, retains the characters in their traditional forms.
 This divergence resulted from the Chinese Communist Party’s campaign to reduce illiteracy in the 1950s by promoting a simplified version of the writing system.
 Today, simplified characters remain the standard in mainland China and Singapore, while people in Hong Kong, Taiwan, and Macau continue to use traditional characters.

-One exception to this rule applies to museums located in New York and San Francisco, a result of the early influx of Chinese immigrants to these areas.
+One exception to this rule applies to institutions located in New York and San Francisco, a result of the early influx of Chinese immigrants to these areas.
 Chinese communities were established in these cities before the advent of Simplified Chinese and many residents still use the Traditional characters today.
 Therefore, many museums in New York and San Francisco translate into Traditional Chinese.

-Museums that want to best accommodate all Chinese speakers, and have the resources to do so, will often translate into both Simplified and Traditional.
+Cultural institutions that want to best accommodate all Chinese speakers, and have the resources to do so, will often translate into both Simplified and Traditional.

 One of the fastest growing languages in the world, French is spoken by more than 275 million people worldwide, including 1.6 million people in the U.S. As with Spanish and Chinese, different groups have developed distinct dialects.

 The standard version of French as it is spoken in France is taught in schools throughout the world.
-U.S.-based museums will commonly translate into this form of French to make their materials accessible to French and other Francophone visitors.
+U.S.-based institutions will commonly translate into this form of French to make their materials accessible to French and other Francophone visitors.

 With an estimated 220 million native speakers, Portuguese is an official language of 10 countries.
 It’s the sixth most spoken language in the world by number of native speakers and the second most spoken Romance language, after Spanish.

 There are significant differences between the European version of Portuguese spoken in Portugal and the variant used in Brazil—not to mention those spoken in Africa or Asia.
-When selecting the appropriate form for translation, U.S. museums will typically opt for Brazilian Portuguese.
+When selecting the appropriate form for translation, U.S. institutions will typically opt for Brazilian Portuguese.
 This is due to the numbers—Brazil has the largest population of native Portuguese speakers in the world, over 205 million, as compared to 10 million in Portugal.